suchja/ea-lite/README.md

 ## About
-This image, based on [suchja/wine](https://hub.docker.com/r/suchja/wine/), provides you with the latest version of [Enterprise Architect Lite](http://www.sparxsystems.com/products/ea/index.html) from Sparx Systems.
+This image, based on [suchja/wine](https://hub.docker.com/r/suchja/wine/), provides you with the latest version of Enterprise Architect Lite from Sparx Systems (see http://www.sparxsystems.com/products/ea/index.html).
 The *Lite* Version of *Enterprise Architect* can only read UML-Models created with another version of Enterprise Architect.

 **ATTENTION:** Using this image requires you to download around 770MB.
 (Of course this depends on which images you have already donwloaded)